 So, how long do we apply either ice or heat?
 Funny enough, the time frame is about the same regardless of temperature.
 The consensus is 20-40 minutes of either ice or heat, as long as you are keeping an eye on the area.
 Both ice and heat can do damage to the skin and the nerves, in extreme condition.
 With either ice or heat, you want some kind of barrier between the skin and heat/cold pack to avoid direct contact.
 If the skin is red, that’s a bad thing.
 On top of an injury, you don’t need to add frostbite or a burn to the healing process.

 Both ice and ice packs are about the same in temperature but the one-time use chemical ice packs can get much colder and extra observation at the injury site should be used while use.
 Heat or ice can be reapplied when the tissue regains both it’s normal color and temperature, usually 30-60 minutes break from application.

 If an injury does not show signs of improvement, seek medical care.
 Further medical attention may be necessary and can include but not limited to: medication, X-Rays/MRI, and physical therapy.

-From the stubbed toe, jammed finger, sprained ankle, or recovery from surgery, treating yourself with the proper heat therapy, while paying attention to the heat or ice while applied, will help you get you back on your feet and back to normal life with less pain and faster recovery time.
+From the stubbed toe, jammed finger, sprained ankle, or recovery from surgery, treating yourself with the proper heat/cold therapy, while paying attention to the heat or ice while applied, will help you get you back on your feet and back to normal life with less pain and faster recovery time.